celinazan/Project-Group-27/README.md

 Design a page for adding info to spells the user has learned

-Place the spells, learned spells etc cards in a square like in the sketch

 Make the spells, learned spells etc cards not clickable on entire screen, limit their width

 Figure out how to save to backend